TN 273 (07-24)

 • Another check digit.

-The enrollment form asks for the IBAN, which has the letters “HU” followed by 26 digits.
+The enrollment form requires the IBAN, which contains the letters “HU” followed by 26 digits.
 All 26 digits must be filled-in.
 If it is not complete, the office that has the form can fax or mail it to the U.S. Embassy in Budapest for review and correction.
-The fax number is on DOORS.
+The fax number is located in DOORS.

-2. Hungarian bank data on the MBR and ITS.gov
+2. Hungary bank data on the MBR and ITS.gov

-Because there are not enough total spaces for Hungarian bank data in the Routing and Transit Number (RTN) and the Depositor Account Number (DAN) fields on the MBR, only a portion of the full code goes on the MBR.
-However, the full IBAN code must be on ITS.gov , a Department of the Treasury Internet-based program FRBKC developed for IDD.
+Because there are not enough spaces for Hungary bank data in the RTN and the DAN fields on the MBR, only a portion of the full code will appear on the MBR.
+However, the full IBAN code must be in ITS.gov.

-D. Process for reviewing and applying Hungarian bank data
+E. Process for reviewing and applying Hungary bank data

 Send completed enrollment forms to the U.S. Embassy in Budapest for review.
-The reviewer at the Embassy corrects any problems with the provided data and routes the form to the FBU in Warsaw, Poland, for input to ITS.gov .
+The reviewer at the Embassy corrects any problems with the provided data and routes the form to the FBU in Warsaw, Poland for input into ITS.gov .

-NOTE: Warsaw FBU, a “hub” office, assists with some of the work for Hungary.
+NOTE: The Warsaw FBU, a “hub” office, assists with some of the work for Hungary.

-The Embassy in Budapest resolves any question about the validity of Hungarian IDD data.
+The Embassy in Budapest resolves any question about the validity of Hungary IDD data.

-2. Applying Hungarian bank data to the MBR
+2. Applying Hungary bank data to the MBR

-The FBU in Warsaw, Poland, keys the full bank data to ITS.gov .
-FRBKC then sends a portion of the bank data to SSA through Automated Enrollment (Quick$tart).
-The data takes at least two days to post to the MBR.
-The MBR does not have enough spaces in the RTN and DAN fields to accept all of the coding for Hungary, so FRBKC does not send the final 2 digits of the IBAN (from the record on ITS.gov ) to SSA.
+The FBU in Warsaw, Poland keys the full bank data into ITS.gov.
+FRBKC then sends a portion of the bank data to SSA through the Automated Enrollment (Quick$tart).
+The data takes at least 2 days to post to the MBR.
+Because the MBR does not have enough spaces in the RTN and DAN fields to accept all of the coding for Hungary, FRBKC does not send the final 2 digits of the IBAN (from the record in ITS.gov) to SSA.

-When the FBU in Warsaw receives the enrollment form for input within three days of the direct deposit cutoff, the FBU also makes an input directly to the MBR.
+When the FBU in Warsaw receives the enrollment form for input within 3 days of the direct-deposit cutoff, the FBU also makes an input directly to the MBR.

 3. Applying the remainder of the bank data before payment